 Cheerleading is a great group activity and an excellent way to stay fit.
 But just

-as with gymnastics,
+as with gymnastics, dancing,

-at risk for eating disorders.
+risk for eating disorders.
+Eating

-Eating disorders can lead to serious health problems.
+disorders can lead to serious health problems.

 Coaches and parents should promote healthy eating and know the warning signs of

 eating disorders.
 When an eating disorder is caught early, a person has a better chance